Qisas: Qisas and honor crimes

 According to most variations of Islamic Law, qisas does not apply if a Muslim parent or grandparent kills their child or grandchild, or if the murder victim is a spouse with whom one has surviving children.
 The culprit can be, however, subject to Diyya (financial compensation) which is payable to the surviving heirs of the victims or punished through Tazir which is a Fixed punishment given by the Judge or Ruler.

 The four major schools of Sunni Sharia have been divided on applicability of qisas when the victim is a child, and the father is the murderer.
 The Hanafi, Shafi'i, and Hanbali Sunni sharias have ruled that qisas does not apply, as has the Shia Sharia doctrine.
-The Maliki school, however, has ruled that qisas may be demanded by the mother if a father kills his son.
-The Hanafi, Hanbali and Shafi'i sharia extend this principle to cases when the victim is a child and the mother or grandparents are the murderers.
+The Maliki school, however, has ruled that qisas may be applied if the killing was treacherous in nature.
+All Sunni schools extend their principles to cases when the victim is a child and the mother or grandparents are the murderers.

 Some suggest that this exemption of parents and relatives from Qisas, and the treatment of homicide-related qisas as a civil dispute that should be handled privately by victim's family under sharia doctrine, encourages honor crimes, particularly against females, as well as allows the murderer(s) to go unpunished.
 This, state Devers and Bacon, is why many honor crimes are not reported to the police, nor handled in the public arena.
 However, if the killer was proven to have accused the victim of adultery, a false accusation of rape case can be raised and the sentence carried out.
 Furthermore, relations between the Islamic law and honor killing might be somewhat off since the tradition of honor killings also occurs and encouraged in non-Muslim world, even the Western one.
 Historically, Sharia did not stipulate any capital punishment against the accused when the victim is the child of the murderer, but in modern times some Sharia-based Muslim countries have introduced laws that grant courts the discretion to impose imprisonment of the murderer.
 However, the victim's heirs have the right to waive qisas, seek diyat, or pardon the killer.